seandstewart/bardly/pending/romances/pericles/11-player.md

 / Ay, traitor.

 **PERICLES**
-Even in his throat -unless it be the king-
+Even in his throat--unless it be the king--
 That calls me traitor, I return the lie.

 **SIMONIDES**